Congruence for lattice path models with filter restrictions and long steps: Counting Paths

 and for $k\in\mathbb{N}$,

-\end{lemma} \begin{proof} Formula for $1$-st strip follows immediately as long steps doesn't give any impact and multiplicity is the same as in the auxiliary lattice path model.
+\end{lemma} \begin{proof} The formula for the $1$st strip follows immediately as long steps have no impact and multiplicity is the same as in the auxiliary lattice path model.

 This lemma follows from gradually adding each $\mathbb{S}(k)$ for $k=1,2,\ldots$ to the initial set of steps $\mathbb{S}$ and applying results of the Corollary \ref{l2} repeatedly.
 Let us start with $k=1$.
-From Corollary \ref{l2} it follows that in case of having one series of long steps, for $(m+1)$-th strip we would simply have
+From Corollary \ref{l2}, it follows that in case of having one series of long steps, for $(m+1)$-th strip we would simply have

+where $m\in\mathbb{N}$.
+This is a summation of multiplicities in the auxiliary lattice path model with trivial coefficients.
+This situation is depicted in Figure \ref{U30}.

+In each strip, triangles with coefficients correspond to terms in Formula (\ref{f2}).
+Each term is given by the multiplicity function of a strip in the auxiliary lattice path model, situated to the far right of the considered triangle.
+The coefficient in a triangle tells us how many terms corresponding to this multiplicity function are in Formula (\ref{f2}).
+This mnemonic rule comes from considerations in Figure \ref{inducedpath}.
+The proofs of Theorem \ref{l1} and Corollary \ref{l2} define a recursion on the coefficients near multiplicity functions from the auxiliary lattice path model in Formula (\ref{f2}).
+This recursion is depicted in Figure \ref{U31}.